alankarmisra/tablegen-tutorial/README.md

 In the following notes, we explore TableGen features in the context of the MLIR pipeline.
 We do this at a leisurely pace.
 There’s plenty of code examples, so maybe fire up the laptop to read this if you haven’t already.

-For a more general discussion on TableGen which you can check out the official docs.
-They are a bit too verbose for my liking but should be considered as the de-facto source for documentation (clearly).
+For a more general discussion on TableGen which you can check out the [official docs](https://llvm.org/docs/TableGen/index.html).

 ## Prequisites

+You can either build llvm/mlir locally or use a pre-built binary as outlined in [the documentation](https://llvm.org/docs/GettingStarted.html).
+I'm using a homebrew installation for the examples below.

-Make sure you have llvm built locally or installed using homebrew or one of the several other options.
-Because TableGen is used only in the context of MLIR/LLVM, the llvm-tblgen binary is not copied into the usr/bin directory.
-Ensure that it’s in your path.
+**Note:** Because TableGen is used only in the context of MLIR/LLVM, the llvm-tblgen binary is not copied into the usr/bin directory.
+Make sure the binary is in your path.

 # Introduction
 ## What is TableGen?